Kinder Morgan

 KMI Fundamental Analysis

-Revenue growth is solid, with Q4 2025 revenue of $4.51 billion representing a 13.64% year-over-year increase, and the quarterly trend shows consistent growth from $3.67 billion in Q3 2024.
-The Natural Gas Pipelines segment, contributing $3.04 billion in the latest period, is the primary growth driver, benefiting from strong U.S. natural gas demand.
-The company is highly profitable, with Q4 2025 net income of $996 million and a robust gross margin of 67.9%.
-Profitability metrics are strong, with a trailing net margin of 18.03% and an operating margin of 28.39%, indicating efficient operations and significant pricing power within its contracted business model.
-The balance sheet and cash flow picture is healthy; the company generated substantial free cash flow of $3.6 billion (TTM), which amply covers its dividend, as evidenced by an 85.2% payout ratio.
-The debt-to-equity ratio of 1.04 is manageable for the capital-intensive midstream sector, and a return on equity (ROE) of 9.81% demonstrates adequate, if not spectacular, returns on shareholder capital.
+Revenue growth is robust and accelerating, with Q4 2025 revenue of $4.51 billion representing a 13.64% year-over-year increase, and the quarterly trend shows consistent growth from $3.60 billion in Q2 2024.
+The Natural Gas Pipelines segment, contributing $3.04 billion in the latest period, is the primary growth driver, benefiting from increased LNG demand and geopolitical premiums.
+The company is highly profitable, reporting Q4 2025 net income of $996 million and a gross margin of 67.9%, which expanded significantly from 36.8% in Q2 2024, indicating powerful operating leverage and effective cost management as volumes and pricing improve.
+Profitability metrics are solid, with a trailing net margin of 18.03% and an ROE of 9.81%, reflecting efficient use of shareholder capital.
+The balance sheet is leveraged but manageable, with a debt-to-equity ratio of 1.04 and a current ratio of 0.64, indicating moderate liquidity pressure that is typical for capital-intensive midstream firms.
+Crucially, the company generates substantial cash, with trailing twelve-month free cash flow of $3.60 billion, providing ample coverage for its dividend (payout ratio of 85.2%) and internal funding for growth projects, thereby reducing financial risk.

 Quarterly Revenue